-Pursuant to collateral agreements with the FHLB, the advances and letters of credit described below are secured by the Bank's FHLB stock and qualifying first mortgage loans, totaling approximately \$48,369,000 and \$22,004,000 as of December 31, 2015 and 2014, respectively.
+Pursuant to collateral agreements with the FHLB, the advances and letters of credit described below are secured by the Bank's FHLB stock and qualifying first mortgage loans.
+At December 31, 2016, the Bank had no pledged collateral requirements with the FHLB totaled approximately \$48,369,000 as of December 31, 2015.

 The Bank has a Standby Letter of Credit for Public Unit Deposit Collateralization Line with the FHLB which provides an alternative for the Bank instead of pledging securities to public depositors.
 This line of credit is also secured by the same collateral described above.
-Letters of credit outstanding as of December 31, 2015 and 2014, were \$27,000,000 and \$11,750,000, respectively.
+There were no letters of credit outstanding as of December 31, 2016.
+Letters of credit outstanding as of December 31, 2015, were \$27,000,000.